MAPF-Competition/web_resource/landing_page.md

 ## How It Works ![r1](./external_page_resource/robots/r1_s.png)

 Participants in the League (that's you!) control a team of robotic errand runners operating in a grid environment.
 Their job is to finish as many tasks as possible, as quickly as possible.

-In 2026, we introduce **Delay Probabilities** ⚠️.
-Robots may not always execute their move on time due to simulated mechanical or communication delays.
-Your goal is not just to find a path, but to create a robust **Execution Policy** that keeps the fleet moving smoothly even when individual robots fall behind.

 Your job (depending on the track) involves **Task Scheduling**, **Execution Control**, and **Path Planning**:

 <div style="width:100%;text-align:center;vertical-align:top;display:flex;justify-content:center;background-color:#EBEBEB;margin-top:10px;">
 <br/>